Adam Gemili: Sprinting career

-2011-15
+2011–15

 Gemili won a silver medal over 100 m at the 2011 European Athletics Junior Championships in Tallinn, Estonia.
 He also helped the British squad to a silver medal in the 4 × 100 m relay.
-At the National Junior Athletic League Finals Gemili won the 200 m in 20.98, which was the fastest time by a European junior in 2011.
+At the National Junior Athletic League Finals, Gemili won the 200 m in 20.98 s, which was the fastest time by a European junior in 2011.

-Gemili ran an Olympic qualifying time for the 100 m and won the Sparkassen Gala in Regensburg, Germany, on 2 June 2012, just over three weeks prior to the British track trials for the 2012 Summer Olympics.
-He beat his previous best time of 10.23 in the heats, running a time of 10.11 and then ran a time of 10.08 in the final.
-That time was the second fastest 100 m ever run by a British Junior, behind only Dwain Chambers (10.06 sec).
+Gemili ran an Olympic qualifying time for the 100 m and won the Sparkassen Gala in Regensburg, Germany on 2 June 2012, just over three weeks prior to the British track trials for the 2012 London Olympics.
+He beat his previous best time of 10.23 s in the heats, running a time of 10.11 s and then ran a time of 10.08 s in the final.
+That mark was the second fastest 100 m ever run by a British junior, behind only Dwain Chambers (10.06 s).
 At the time of his victory, James Dasaolu was the only one other British athlete to have met the Olympic qualifying time for the men's 100 m.
 Gemili was selected for the British 2012 Olympic 4 × 100 m relay team on 3 July 2012.

 On 11 July 2012, Gemili finished first in the 100 m at the 2012 World Junior Championships in Athletics, winning the gold medal in a time of 10.05 seconds, breaking the championship record originally established by Darrel Brown in 2002.
-Besides breaking the British national junior record, Gemili's 10.05 ranks sixth all-time among juniors, behind only Brown, Jeffery Demps, Marcus Rowland, D'Angelo Cherry and Christophe Lemaitre.
+Besides breaking the British national junior record, Gemili's time ranked second among European juniors (behind Christophe Lemaitre's 10.04 s) and sixth all-time among all juniors, behind only Brown, Jeffery Demps, Marcus Rowland, D'Angelo Cherry and Lemaitre.

-He ran 10.11 in his first heat in the 100 m at the London 2012 Olympics, finishing second behind Asafa Powell.
-As he finished in the top three of the heat Gemili qualified for the next round but despite finishing third in his semi-final in a time of 10.06, he failed to make the final.
+Gemili competed at the 2012 London Olympics where he, after a poor start, came third in the semi-final in a time of 10.06 s, 0.04 s short of qualifying for the final.

-He qualified for the 2013 World Athletics Championships in Moscow for the 200 m.
-In his semi-final, he clocked a time of 19.98, the second fastest time ever by a Briton in that distance, having been bettered only by John Regis.
-He thus qualified for his first major final and finished 5th with a time of 20.08.
+He qualified to run the 200 m at the 2013 World Championships in Athletics in Moscow.
+Having set a personal best in the first round, in the semi-final Gemili ran a time of 19.98 s, making him only the second British athlete, after John Regis, the third teenager (after Usain Bolt and Alonso Edward), and the ninth European athlete, to break 20 seconds in the event.
+2013 was his first season training for the event.
+He thus qualified for his first major final where he finished fifth with a time of 20.08 s.

-At the 2014 Commonwealth Games on 28 July 2014, Gemili finished second in a time of 10.10 seconds in the Men's 100 m final in a race won by Kemar Bailey-Cole of Jamaica.